ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 ![](/assets/images/gtd/2017-06-16-gtd-detailed-data-mining_files/figure-markdown_github/7.png)

-The above graph clearly indicates that the New York City metro area has more attacks than the Washington, D.C. metro area.
-More importantly, there were more attacks with foreign connections happened in the NYC metro area.
-Interested in the locations of attacks in NYC?
+The above graph clearly indicates that the New York City metro area has more attacks than the Washington, D.C. metro area and Philadelphia.
+More importantly, there were more attacks with foreign connections in the NYC metro area.
+Interested in the locations of these attacks in NYC?
 I created a map below:

 ``` r
 basemap_nyc <- get_googlemap(center = c(lon = -74, lat = 40.8),